Skip to main content

 Please download the pre-app form available here.
 This updated form should give your agents clarity as to what information is required when making an enquiry to the Council.
 It should be noted that when making an enquiry the more information given, the better able the Council’s planning team will be to assist you.

-We may get Freedom of Information or Environmental Information regulations requests about pre-application advice that we have provided.
-We may have to provide some or all of the information, unless there is a valid reason not (if an exemption exists).
-Personal information is protected by the Data Protection Act.
+We may get Freedom of Information or Environmental Information Regulations requests about pre-application advice that we have provided.